ovh/docs/pages/cloud/storage/file_storage/netapp_snapshot_policy/guide.en-ca.md

 ## Basics

-A volume snapshot is a point-in-time, read-only copy of a volume.
+A volume snapshot is a point-in-time, read-only copy of a volume.<br>
 Snapshots are created from an existing, operational volume.
-They cannot exist without it.
+They cannot exist without it.<br>
 A snapshot policy allows you to automate the snapshot creation using different parameters.
 The policy can then be modified and deleted if you no longer need it.